Thevigil2025/The-Vigil/README.md

 DustVigil is an innovative air pollution control project designed to address both outdoor and indoor dust pollution, specifically targeting construction sites.
 The project consists of two key devices:

-1. **A Drone for Outdoor Dust Control** - A flying robot designed like a pigeon, capable of sensing dust levels and spraying a water + plant-based additive solution to settle dust.
+ **A Drone for Outdoor Dust Control** - A flying robot, capable of sensing dust levels and spraying a water + plant-based additive solution to settle dust.
-2. **A Hand-Held Vacuum Device for Indoor Dust Control** - A portable device that can be mounted on tools like drills, equipped with sensors to measure dust accumulation and display data on a mobile/web application.
+ **Application For Controlling the Drone and other features**  - DustVigil Software Application
+The DustVigil Software Application is designed to monitor, control, and analyze dust pollution data collected from DustVigil devices.
+It provides real-time insights and allows users to interact with both the Drone .

+Key Features
+✅ Real-Time Dust Monitoring – Displays live dust levels from sensors on a dashboard.
+✅ Drone Control Panel – Allows users to operate the drone manually or set it to autonomous mode.
+✅ Data Analytics & Reports – Provides dust level trends and patterns over time.
+✅ GPS Tracking – Shows drone movement and dust concentration zones.
+✅ Battery & Resource Monitoring – Displays battery life and refill alerts for both devices.

 ## Features
 - **Drone for Outdoor Pollution Control**